Finxx1/PixieCDT/Stuff/StrLib/README.md

-# SnidLib
+# StrLib

-SnidLib is a simple library that implements the snid operator.
-The snid operator concatenates integers.
+StrLib is a simple library that adds a custom string data type.

 # Usage